 And this is what I help people to do, in my work as a certified career/executive coach.
 Most of the people I coach are professionals working in the field of international development and aid, although I also work with clients in other industries, including media, financial services, pharmaceuticals, business process outsourcing, and academe.

-Areas that I coach in include: leadership development; enhancing emotional intelligence; increasing executive presence; improving communication across teams; developing and maintaining effective workplace relationships; work/life balance; and career transition and management.
+Areas that I coach in include: leadership development; enhancing emotional intelligence; increasing executive presence; improving communication across teams; developing and maintaining effective workplace relationships (including managing your boss); work/life balance; and career transition and management.
 I also work with coaching clients in groups or on a one-on-one basis around the question of “What’s Next?” for their careers and their lives.

-I have coached clients of 30 different nationalities working for such organizations as the World Bank, the Asian Development Bank, the World Health Organization, the US Agency for International Development, Peace Corps, the Millennium Challenge Corporation, Plan International, The Asia Foundation, World Vision, AECOM International Development, and others.
+I have coached clients of 30+ different nationalities working for such organizations as the World Bank, the Asian Development Bank, the World Health Organization, the US Agency for International Development, the United Nations Population Fund, Peace Corps, the Millennium Challenge Corporation, Plan International, The Asia Foundation, World Vision, AECOM International Development, and others.

 In addition to being a coach, I am also a freelance consultant, building on my past work experience as a management consultant with PricewaterhouseCoopers and IBM Business Consulting Services.
 My consulting areas include organization design, change management, facilitation, training design and delivery, and strategic planning.
 I have provided consulting services to corporate clients such as the Asian Development Bank, Johnson & Johnson, the US Agency for International Development, the Australian Agency for International Development, The Asia Foundation, and the US Department of Homeland Security.